 Level I Code: G21A Salary Band: J

 This is the basic level of this job family where employees are assigned responsibilities involving entry level work in a training status to build their skills in conducting investigations, interviewing witnesses, conducting building inspections, collecting and analyzing evidence, and other related duties.
-In this role, new agents will be trained and assisted by Field Training Officers (FTOs) and supervisors, in competing required actions related to the job.
+In this role, new agents will be trained and assisted by Field Training Officers (FTOs) and supervisors, in completing required actions related to the job.

 Knowledge, Skills and Abilities required at this level include knowledge of modern fire investigative techniques; of fire prevention, life safety and building codes; of fire protection equipment, such as sprinkler systems, fire extinguishers, alarm systems, and extinguishing equipment; of state criminal law pertaining to crimes of arson and other statutory laws enforced by the State Fire Marshal; of search and seizure, arrest, rules of evidence, and recent court decisions affecting fire investigation, law enforcement and code enforcement; of public relations; of correct English grammar; and of basic elements of computer operation and software.
-Ability is required to conduct interviews, investigations, and inspections; to present clear and accurate court testimony; to maintain chain of control over evidence; to establish and maintain effective working relationships with others; to gather and analyze evidence; and to organize and present facts and opinions orally and writing.
+Ability is required to conduct interviews, investigations, and inspections; to present clear and accurate reports and court testimony; to maintain chain of custody over evidence; to establish and maintain effective working relationships with others; to gather and analyze evidence; and to organize and present facts and opinions orally and writing.

-Education and Experience requirements at this level consist of two years experience in fire investigation, fire protections prevention, which may include service in a state, county, or municipal fire department; or two years of professional experience in conducting criminal investigations for a governmental law enforcement agency as the primary full time job responsibility; or an equivalent combination of education and experience, substituting the completion of 30 semester hours from an accredited college or university including 6 semester hours in fire protection and prevention for each year of the required experience.
+Education and Experience requirements at this level consist of two years experience in fire investigation, and/or fire prevention, which may include service in a federal, state, county, or municipal fire department; or two years of professional experience in conducting criminal investigations for a governmental law enforcement agency as the primary full time job responsibility; or an equivalent combination of education and experience, substituting the completion of 30 semester hours from an accredited college or university including 6 semester hours in fire protection and prevention for each year of the required experience.
 (O.S.
 Title 74 Section 324.5)

 Level II Code: G21B Salary Band: K